 If you invest in a note with a fixed rate of return, you must calculate the cost of administration and servicing to determine what the net to your account will be.
 If you are fixing up a property for resale, the results may be very different than a fixed rate over a long period of time.

-IRA INNOVATIONS will be happy to assist you with the purchase of your investments.
+IRA Innovations will be happy to assist you with the purchase of your investments.

 3. Once I purchase an investment in my IRA, is it in my name?

 All assets purchased with retirement funds will be titled in the name of your IRA and your name.
-For example, if you purchased a piece of real estate in your IRA, the title of the invest would be:
+For example, if you purchased a piece of real estate in your IRA, the title of the investment would be: